N3VEM/RadioRocketV2/RocketLoRaTelemetry/readme.md

 Until I get to document the exact wiring, you should also be able to glean it from the Arduino code as the pins used are referenced there.

 ### The Code
 See code files in this folder.
-Just be certain to edit things there to be your callsign, and not mine :-)
+Just be certain to edit things there to be your callsign, and not mine :-)  I'm not a software engineer, so the code is mostly bodged together examples, with my additions - after all, this is just for fun!
+If you think the code sucks, you can either stuff it, or make a pull request :-)